Celebrity Big Brother (British TV series) series 5: Viewership

+blue-coloured boxes denote live shows.

 Racism controversy

 Celebrity Big Brother criticism focused around the treatment of housemate Shilpa Shetty by contestants Jade Goody, Jo O'Meara and Danielle Lloyd.

 British media regulator Ofcom received more than 44,500 complaints – a record number for a British television programme after transmission.
 Channel 4 received an additional 3,000 complaints, about racism and bullying by housemates against Shetty.
 The Eastern Eye newspaper launched an online petition that registered over 30,000 signatures.
 Channel 4, who had initially described the situation as "girly rivalry", later admitted there had "undoubtedly been a cultural clash between her and three of the British females in the house".

-After an investigation by Ofcom, they concluded that Channel 4 had breached the Broadcasting Code on three separate occasions.
+After an investigation by Ofcom, they concluded that Channel 4 had breached the Broadcasting Code on three occasions.